 The Garter Day procession is rich in colour, tradition and pageantry.
 In addition to the Knights and Ladies, the colourful uniforms of the Military Knights of Windsor, Heralds and soldiers of the Household Division make this one of the most spectacular occasions in the royal calendar.

-Members of the public are allowed into Windsor Castle to watch the Companions process from The Queen’s private apartments in the Upper Ward, down to the chapel in the Lower Ward.
+Members of the public are allowed into Windsor Castle to watch the Companions process from the private apartments in the Upper Ward, down to the chapel in the Lower Ward.
 Following the service, they then return to the Upper Ward by carriage (or car in bad weather).

 St. George’s Chapel